tirtharajdash/tirtharajdash.github.io/_pages/vitae.md

 description: My curriculum vitae (CV) and list of professional services
 ---

-My CV contains almost all the information about me, although some sections are condensed to limit it to pages.
+My CV contains almost all the information about me, although some sections are condensed to limit the number of pages.
 You can view/download it here: <a href="/vitae/TirtharajDash.pdf" target="_blank">full CV</a>.
 References are available upon request.

 <br/>
 **Professional services**